-The Company holds retained interests in the subordinated tranches of securities created in securitization transactions.
-These retained interests currently have a recorded fair value of zero, as the prospect of future cash flows being received is uncertain.
-Any cash received from the retained interests is reflected as a gain in the consolidated statements of operations.
+The Companyholds retained interests in the subordinated tranches of securities created in securitization transactions. interEscentesing have a recorded fair value of zero, as the prospectof future cash flows being received is uncertain.
+Any cash from the retained interests is reflected as a gain in the consolidated statements of operations.